Sage4tk/react-redux/README.md

 # REACT REDUX from Dev Ed
 A project that recreates Dev Ed's redux tutorial.
+Make sure to run **npm install** before typing any commands.

 ## npm start
 To test visually.